BWeng20/jSVG/README.md

 # jSVG <a href="http://www.w3.org/Graphics/SVG/" ><img src="doc/svg-logo-v.svg" alt="W3C SVG Logo" style="height:1.5em;float:right;"/></a>
-Lightweight SVG rendering to use in SWT Components.
+Lightweight SVG rendering to use in Java UI Widgets.

+Some re-usable widgets and examples are provided for Swing.
+However, since the base technology behind it is Java2D, it should work with any framework that uses Java Graphics2D like AWT, SWT.

 Most Icons used are based on bitmap images that doesn't scale well on HiDPI displays.
 Most web applications use SVG for icons as they